Krishna-Chaurasia/JS/18_JS_Backend/02_basic_production&deploy/01_note.md

     2.3) or to run this file using package.json file's script method

-2.3.1) Give the command in package.json's script location using " "
+2.3.1) Give the command "start" in package.json's script location using " "

-2.3.2) go and checkt the package.json file's script object there is start command
+2.3.2) go and check the package.json file's script object there is start command
      // to run this 'start' command: in terminal type: npm run start

 2.3.3) running package.json's script's commands help to work on servers